Morocco The Imperial Treasures Tour

 Marrakesh is also famous for its gardens, the finest of which are the Jardins Majorelle, created by a French painter and now owned by Yves Saint-Laurent.

 Rabat has a long history, and ancient and modern have been sensitively blended together.
 This is particularly noticeable in the way Rabat’s two most famous landmarks have been combined.
-The Tour Hassan was built by Yacoub el Mansour – also responsible for the Giralda in Seville, as well as the Koutoubia minaret in Marrakesh.
+The Hassan Tower was built by Yacoub el Mansour – also responsible for the Giralda in Seville, as well as the Koutoubia minaret in Marrakesh.
 The tower was originally part of a mosque, built at the end of the 12th century; the stumps of the mosque’s columns are all that now remain.
 At the far end of this site has been added the second main sight, the Mausoleum of Mohammed V, grandfather of the present king.

 At first, many Rabat residents were outraged at this combination of old and new; but the mosque incorporates many of the same motifs that were used in the old tower, and the craftsmanship in the modern building is exquisite.
 Another ancient corner of Rabat that is worth exploring is the kasbah, or fortification, overlooking the coast, and completely different in feel from the rest of the city.
 It consists of vast ramparts, which enclose a huddle of small, blue and white, flat-roofed houses that look more Andalusian than Moroccan.